Yuande/NBBttest/README.md

 myheatmap2(dat=result, IDcol=1, nci=7, r=6, colrs="bluered", rwcex=1.8, clcex=1.8, x=10, tree="both", method="euclidean", ky=1.5, rowBarColor=NULL,  colBarColor=colclass, labrow="no", labcol="yes", adjrow=c(0.2, 0.0 ), adjcol = c(1, 1) , rwangle=0, clangle=30, maptitle="My heatmap2",keyvalue="count")
 ```
 ![image](https://user-images.githubusercontent.com/14003650/185811378-9af27083-16ef-4a47-937a-4af62d309caa.png)

 Figure 5.
 Heatmap made with n-score for differential expressions of pol(A) RNA isoforms between stimulated and no stimulated cells.

-NBBttest provides pathwayHeatmap.
-The pathwayHeatmap is used to show differential expressions
+NBBttest also provides pathwayHeatmap.
+The pathwayHeatmap function is used to show differential expressions
 of pathways or functions between conditions.
 These pathways or functions were detected by function
-annotation or gene ontology methods such as David function analysis tools or Ingenuity pathway analysis.
-Pathway score or pathway value is a weighted expression value across genes in a pathway or a function.
-The weigths of genes are given by p-values of enrichment or hit in function analysis. pathwayHeatmap need two datasets: count dataset and pathway dataset.
+annotation or gene ontology methods such as David function analysis tools or Ingenuity pathway analysis or Metascape.
+The p-values for DE genes are used as weights for expression value across genes in a pathway or a function.
+The pathwayHeatmap function needs two datasets: count dataset and pathway dataset.
 The count dataset contain gene column, count data columns and p-value column.
 The pathway dataset contain pathway column and gene columns.

 ```
 data(upGAm)
 data(pathwy.A.up)